Generative AI in customer service: Use cases, benefits, and more

 4. Boosting agent productivity

-The time savings can be meaningful, and it can have a direct impact on your customer experience and your response times.
-For example, using Assembled Assist, Tithely was able to reduce average handle time by up to 26% and Honeylove increased solves per hour by 54% after just five months.
+The time savings are meaningful.
+For example, using Assembled AI, Tithely was able to reduce average handle time by up to 26% and Honeylove increased solves per hour by 54% after just five months.

 5. Proactively preventing SLA breaches